jvalue/jayvee/apps/docs/docs/user/value-types/primitive-value-types.md

 _Constraints_ use an _expression_ that evaluates to `true` or `false` and can reference every _property_ of the _value type_.

-In the above example, `level >= 0 and level <= 100` is evaluated for each value of type `GasFillLevel`, `level` being replaced by that properties actual value.
+In the above example, `level >= 0 and level <= 100` is evaluated for each value of type `GasFillLevel`. `level` serves as a variable here for the concrete value.
+For example, for the value `10`, the expression would evaluate to `true`, while it would evaluate to `false` for value `-1`.

 Refer to the [expression documentation](../expressions.md) for further reading on _expressions_.